LewisMurray00/open-study-technical-test/README.md

 ## Tasks

-- Display an image, product title, description, and an add to basket button
+- Display an image, product title, description, and an add to basket button (Done)

-- Basket should be in the form of a mini basket
+- Basket should be in the form of a mini basket (Done)

 - Add a product to a mini basket, so that we can proceed to purchase